Volvo Maintenance: Cost, Plans and Service Schedule

 How Volvo compares to other automakers

-The average Volvo costs its owner $769 per year in maintenance and repairs, according to RepairPal estimates.
-That’s well above the industry average but not as high as some luxury brands, like Mercedes-Benz, BMW and Land Rover.
+The average Volvo costs its owner $769 per year in maintenance and repairs, according to RepairPal estimates from 2019 (not adjusted for inflation).
+That’s well above RepairPal’s reported industry average of $652, but not as high as some luxury brands, like Mercedes-Benz, BMW and Land Rover.

 Volvo repair costs vs. other automakers